The amazing role of women in war

 As a result, the Culper spy ring operated throughout the Revolutionary War and did not lose a single spy to the British.

-There were two women that served on-board Commodore Thomas McDonough’s flagship during the Battle of Plattsburgh.
+Two women served onboard Commodore Thomas McDonough’s flagship during the Battle of Plattsburgh.
 Later, when one of his ships was captured, most of the ship’s crew were taken prisoner.
 But the British were forced to release one of the American prisoners.
 They discovered she was a woman.

 Then there is Laura Secord, known as the British version of Paul Revere.
 She warned the British of the Americans who were planning an ambush.